Giants vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Giants Betting Records & Stats

-- The Giants are 23-22 in games they were favored on the moneyline (winning 51.1% of those games).
+- The Giants have won 24 of the 46 games they were favored on the moneyline this season (52.2%).

-- San Francisco has gone 10-8 when playing as moneyline favorites with odds of -160 or shorter (55.6% winning percentage).
+- San Francisco has a record of 11-10 when it has played as moneyline favorites with odds of -155 or shorter (52.4% winning percentage).

-- Based on this game's moneyline, the Giants have an implied win probability of 61.5%.
+- The implied moneyline probablility for this matchup gives the Giants a 60.8% chance to win.

-- San Francisco has combined with opponents to hit the over on the total 41 times this season for a 41-45-5 record against the over/under.
+- San Francisco has played in 92 games with a set over/under, and have combined with its opponents to go over the total 41 times (41-46-5).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!